vrysev/yumrush/CICD-SETUP.md

 1. Push a change to the `main` branch
 2. Go to the `Actions` section of your GitHub repository
-3. You should see the "YumRush CI/CD" workflow running
+3. You should see the "YumRush CI/CD" workflow running with the following jobs:
-4. The workflow will:
-   - First run all tests (CI job)
-   - If tests pass and the branch is main, deploy to production (CD job)
+   - Backend Tests
+   - Frontend Tests
+   - (E2E Tests - will be added in the future)
+   - Deploy to Production (only runs on main branch and if tests pass)

 ## Manual Deployment

-You can also manually trigger deployment:
+You can also manually trigger the entire CI/CD process:

 1. Go to the `Actions` tab in your GitHub repository
 2. Select the "YumRush CI/CD" workflow